Searching other layers

 On this page

-Selecting other layers to search
+Selecting layers to search

+Like the layer picker on the Transcript page, most layers are hidden by default.
+To make more layers appear, you have to select the project corresponding with that layer in the Projects column.
 The screengrab below has the projects that are most useful to users toggled on to show all the layers that are useful for searching APLS.

 Layers in the

-project aren’t meaningful for end-users, so these layers are not discussed on this page.
+tempproject aren’t meaningful for end-users, so these layers are not discussed on this page.

 Hovering over the names of the layers will display a tooltip giving a brief description of that layer.
-For an overview of how layers work in APLS, start with the Layers and attributes documentation section.
-In-depth descriptions of the different layers in APLS can be found in the field guide.

 Layer data types and notation systems